slatedocs/slate/source/index.html.md

 {"answer": "Request Sent Successfully"}
 ```

-> If the URL is already being processed, the following response is returned
+> If the URL is already being processed, the following response is returned.

 ```json
 STATUS: 200